OffchainLabs/bold-validator-starter-kit/README.md

 * `err="invalid block range params"` - this can be resolved by wiping the validator database (instructions below)
 * `err="execution reverted: ERC20: insufficient allowance"` or `error="could not create assertion: test execution of tx errored before sending payable tx: execution reverted: ERC20: insufficient allowance"` - this happens when your validator has exhausted the entire supply of the ERC20 staking token minted when you ran `./mint_stake_token.sh`.
 Simply re-run the same command to mint more staking tokens

-**How to wipe the validator database**
+### How to wipe the validator database

-If the node db gets corrupted for some reason (bad shutdown, for example) or if a situation arises that requires people to resync, you may need to wipe the node's database.
+If the node db gets corrupted for some reason (bad shutdown, for example), you may need to wipe the node's database.
 To do so, use the below commands (depending on the type of validator you're running):
 ```
 docker volume rm $(docker volume ls -q | grep "honest-validator") 2>/dev/null
 docker volume rm $(docker volume ls -q | grep "evil-validator") 2>/dev/null